 How the Automaton got to Philadelphia and into the possession of the Brock family (who understood the machine had been built by Johann Maelzel) is open to conjecture as is its near destruction in a fire.
 The Automaton was donated, in shambles, to The Franklin Institute in 1928 where it was restored by Charles Roberts, a talented mechanic on the Institute staff.
 Without any blueprints or designer's notes, his efforts at restoration relied upon his own personal knowledge of how mechanical objects function.
 Roberts was ultimately able to place the Maillardet Automaton on exhibit in working order.
 Subsequent repairs were undertaken by Joseph Balt in the late 1970s.
 Balt completely disassembled the machine, made needed adjustments and replaced worn gears and other parts.
 Balt's work and analysis of the engineering details of the Automaton were essential to the repair and maintenance work undertaken in 2007 by Andrew Baron, an exceptionally talented mechanician, along with Penniman.
 Baron and Penniman believe that the motions of the head and movement of the eyes were very likely more humanoid when Maillardet built the machine, and are still working to improve those motions.

 In 2007, the Maillardet Automaton was placed on display as the centerpiece of a then-new exhibition at The Franklin Institute entitled Amazing Machine.
-Today, the curatorial staff takes it out of its enclosed glass case to test and run quarterly.

 Note: The objects pictured above are part of The Franklin Institute's protected collection of objects.
 The images are © The Franklin Institute.
 All rights are reserved.